dataideaorg/pandas-100-puzzles-challenge/README.md

 ## Credits

-This challenge was created with love by [Your Name/Organization].
+This challenge was created with love by Juma Shafara for DATAIDEA.
 Special thanks to the pandas library developers for providing such a powerful tool for data analysis and manipulation.

 ## License